 Elisa Hildner is a junior at UW-Madison, pursuing a degree in dance and a certificate in Pilates as well as fulfilling the prerequisites for Physical Therapy.
 Hildner trained in classical ballet and contemporary through the School of DanceWest Ballet and was a choreographer and member of their ballet company.
 This will be her second year teaching for Performing Ourselves and she is so excited to work to empower more young girls and boys through dance again this year!

-Niki Hofslien, native of Prior Lake, Minnesota is a senior at the University of Wisconsin-Madison studying Dance, Physical Therapy, and Pilates.
+Niki Hofslien, native of Prior Lake, Minnesota is a fifth year senior at the University of Wisconsin-Madison studying Dance, Physical Therapy, and Pilates.
 Niki has been dancing for 18 years and has studied ballet, jazz, tap, hip hop, and contemporary.
-During her time at UW, she has worked with faculty members Karen McShane-Hellenbrand and Jin Wen Yu, along with numerous student choreographers.
+During her time at UW, she has worked with faculty members Karen McShane-Hellenbrand, Liz Sexe, and Jin Wen Yu, along with numerous student choreographers.
 This past spring, Niki was was fortunate enough to perform in American College Dance Association’s adjudicated concert and Gala performance.
 This past summer, Niki performed in both Puebla, MX, and Detroit, MI.
-This is Niki’s first year with Performing Ourselves and she looks forward to sharing her love of dance with the community of Madison.
+This is Niki’s second year with Performing Ourselves and she looks forward to sharing her love of dance with the community of Madison.